Chainsaws in popular culture

 Chainsaws, which are commonly used tools in logging and woodworking, are also a common sight in popular culture.

 Film

 Chainsaws have appeared in countless films being used for their intended purpose, but this rarely, if ever, is given a prominent role in the plot.
-More prominent, however, is portrayals of chainsaws as weapons or torture devices.
+More prominent, however, is portrayals of chainsaws as improvised weapons or torture devices.

 Despite chainsaws having been around since the 1930s, they were not seen being used as a weapon in film until the 1960s, possibly due to Hays Code censorship restrictions on portrayals of graphic violence.

 Among the earliest films to portray chainsaws as weapons are Dark of the Sun (1968) and The Wizard of Gore (1970).
-Wes Craven's 1972 film The Last House on the Left would be referred to as the "original Chainsaw Massacre" in advertising campaigns during later re-releases.
+Wes Craven's 1972 film The Last House on the Left was referred to as the "original Chainsaw Massacre" in advertising campaigns during later re-releases.